-- 1. ADOPTS the entry into the Municipal Heritage Inventory for the Avenue of Lemon Scented Gum Trees on Welshpool Road East (Attachment 2). - 2.
-ADOPTS the designation of a Heritage Area for the Avenue of Lemon Scented Gum Trees on Welshpool Road East (Attachment 1), pursuant to Schedule 2, Part 3 of the Planning and Development (Local Planning Schemes) Regulation 2015. - 3.
-ADOPTS the Local Planning Policy P DEV-65 as outlined in Attachment 4 for the Heritage Area for the Avenue of Lemon Scented Gum Trees on Welshpool Road East, pursuant to Schedule 2, Part 2 Clause 4(3)(b)(ii) and Clause 4(4) of the Planning and Development (Local Planning Schemes) Regulation 2015.
+- 1. ADOPTS the entry into the Municipal Heritage Inventory for the Avenue of Lemon Scented Gum Trees on Welshpool Road East (Attachment 2), subject to the Heritage Area map being modified in accordance with Attachment 1A and the reference to the number of Mature Lemon Scented Gum trees being updated accordingly. - 2.
+ADOPTS the designation of a Heritage Area for the Avenue of Lemon Scented Gum Trees on Welshpool Road East, subject to the boundary of the Heritage Area being modified to reduce the eastern end of the Heritage Area (Attachment 1A), pursuant to Schedule 2, Part 3 Clause 6(b)(ii) of the Planning and Development (Local Planning Schemes) Regulation 2015. - 3.
+ADOPTS the Local Planning Policy P DEV-65 as outlined in Attachment 4, subject to the Heritage Area map being modified in accordance with Attachment 1A, for the Heritage Area for the Avenue of Lemon Scented Gum Trees on Welshpool Road East, pursuant to Schedule 2, Part 2 Clause 4(3)(b)(ii) and Clause 4(4) of the Planning and Development (Local Planning Schemes) Regulation 2015.